heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/PRESENTATION.md

 - Update your application protocol with the new knowledge you gained
 - Learn to use the debugger
-- Try to emit from multiple emitters at the same time
+- Execute the code examples and run multiple emitters at the same time
 - Explore the Java UDP programming template
 - Implement the _"Temperature monitoring"_ application (optional)